• Skip to primary navigation

 Is Butter Low FODMAP?

 Butter is low FODMAP friendly.
-According to Monash University, butter is low FODMAP friendly in 1 tbsp serving sizes.
-If you don’t tolerate lactose, try using ghee or vegan butter in this recipe instead.
-Just ensure the vegan butter you are using has “clean” ingredients.
+According to Monash University, butter is low FODMAP friendly in 1 tablespoon serving sizes.
+If you don't tolerate lactose, try using ghee or vegan butter in this recipe instead.
+Just ensure the vegan butter you are using has "clean" ingredients.
 Miyokos Creamery is one of my favorites.

 Where do I find Low FODMAP Taco Seasoning?